angular/flex-layout/README.md

 *  Watchers for Layout injector values
 *  Support for raw values or interpolated values
 *  Support for raw, percentage or px-suffix values
+*  Adaptive layouts are more easily created with the MediQuery Pub/Sub mechanisms and the notification processes.

 >  The code has been initially implemented with es6 and JSPM.
 A transcompile process will be used to generate es5 versions and subsequent modifications will allow those files to be compiled into a `material.layout` module.